FORUM 18 NEWS SERVICE, Oslo, Norway

 050054, g.
 Almaty

 Ul.
 Krasnogorskaya d.
 73

 The KNB secret police arrested Imam Abdukhalil Abdukhamidovich Abduzhabbarov (born 6 April 1975) as he arrived at Almaty Airport on 18 February.
 He had been extradited from Saudi Arabia at Kazakhstan's request.
 He was then transferred to Oral in West Kazakhstan Region (see F18News 21 February 2017 http://www.forum18.org/

-KNB secret police Investigator Daniyar Ashim was assigned to investigate Abduzhabbarov under Criminal Code Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious hatred or discord") and Criminal Code Article 256, Part 2.
+KNB secret police Investigator Daniyar Ashim was assigned to investigate Abduzhabbarov under Criminal Code Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious discord") and Criminal Code Article 256, Part 2.

 Article 256, Part 2 punishes: "Propaganda of terrorism or public calls to commit terrorism" - which includes the production, storage for distribution or distribution of [unspecified in the Article] specified materials - committed by an individual using a state or non-state official position, or with the use of the mass media or other communication networks, or with foreign support, or in a group".
 The punishment is seven to 12 years' imprisonment with confiscation of property.

 On 22 February Judge Slukhanym Kadraliyeva of Oral City Court acceded to the request of KNB secret police Investigator Ashim to have Abduzhabbarov held in two months' pre-trial detention.
 On 11 April, Judge Raushan Ismailova of the same court extended this pre-trial detention for a further month, until 18 May, Saule Kaisarova, head of the Court chancellery, told Forum 18 from Oral on 13 April.

 Abduzhabbarov's prison address is: